 When you are ready to insert the eyes, first, thread the tails of the waxed floss from one of the eyes onto your 5" needle.
-Next, thread a white felt circle onto the floss and then the eye wire.

-Take your awl (chopstick) and carefully poke a small hole (separate the threads of the backing) where one of your pins is located.
-Now, take your threaded 5" needle and insert it thru that hole, coming out down at the neck of your bear, on the opposite side of the eye.
-Do the same for the other eye.
-Carefully position the eye whites so that they are even.
-I use a needle very carefully so I don't damage the white felt.

-At the back of the bear now, separate the tails of the floss for one of the eyes.
+Take your awl (or chopstick) and carefully poke a small hole (separate the threads of the backing) where one of your pins is located.
+Now, take your threaded 5" needled and insert it thru that hole, coming out down at the neck of your bear, on the opposite side of the eye.
+Do the same for the other eye At the back of the bear now, separate the tails of the floss for one of the eyes.
 With one tail, take a small stitch so it is next to its other tail, but not in the same hole.
 Do the same for the other eye's floss tail.

 Carefully tie one knot (just over once) and pull gently.
-Push gently on the eyes to help them sink in, but you don't want to pull too tightly and accidentally break the glass eyes!
+Push gently on the eyes to help them sink in... but you don't want to pull too tightly and accidentally break the glass eyes!
 Pushing gently on the eyes helps sink the eyes without breaking them.
 Now go back to those floss tails and tie a square knot.
-Sink the ends.
+Sink the ends